 Go through your page.
 Think about each of the elements.
 Does it have a purpose?

-It’s hard to truly get to the bottom of what makes your visitors convert – but you can always just throw the obvious filler content out.
+It’s hard to truly get to the bottom of what makes your visitors convert and will give you that ideal CRO – but you can always just throw the obvious filler content out.
 Do it!